DBT Therapy for Adults

 One of the fundamental principles of DBT is the balance of acceptance and change.
 Our adolescent program provides the structure to help adolescents acquire the skills they need to reduce or eliminate behaviors that are dangerous or are preventing self-growth and healthy functioning.
 Adolescents in our comprehensive program are learning skills from Rathus and Miller’s DBT Skills Manual for Adolescents.
 In this protocol, the teens learn the following modules: Mindfulness, Emotion Regulation, Distress tolerance, Interpersonal Effectiveness, and Walking the Middle Path.

 Our DBT trained clinicians use validation strategies and cognitive behavioral interventions to help teens stay committed to treatment as they attempt the challenge of changing well-established behaviors they may have relied on for long periods of time.
 We are also available to teens and parents involved in the family aspect of our program for coaching 24 hours a day, 7 days a week.

-Our adolescent program consists of individual sessions, adolescent skills group, parent skills sessions, and family therapy (when needed).
+Our adolescent program consists of individual sessions, adolescent skills group (90 minutes once per week), and attendance by parents at parent skills sessions (45 minutes per week for 26 weeks on an individual basis).
+At times we recommend family therapy when indicated and appropriate.
 The program has a minimum 6 month commitment.
 Parents and their teens are learning the skills at the same time together, and the focus of adolescent DBT is to help teens and their parents navigate through this challenging time to adulthood mindfully.
-Parents must be willing to participate in weekly parent skills sessions in order to learn and reinforce the skills at home.
+Parents must be willing to participate in weekly parent skills sessions for 26 weeks.
+These sessions include access to 24/7 coaching in order to learn and reinforce the skills at home.
 Without parent participation, it isn’t comprehensive DBT-A, and will be less effective.

 Common behaviors we treat in adolescents are: